 - When conflict arises at work how do you handle it?

-Learning the candidates conflict resolution abilities will show you how they’ll handle any future conflict while working for your company.
+Learning the candidate’s conflict resolution abilities will show you how they’ll handle any future conflict while working for your company.
 Do they handle conflicts appropriately?
 Are they able to take accountability?
 Was any common ground found?
 Emotional intelligence is relevant in almost every position and is important to learn prior to hiring someone.

 - What are your long-term career goals?

 This question will allow you to get a feel for how ambitious or goal-oriented the candidate is.
-You want to make sure that their career goals align with your company and its values.
+You want to make sure that your career goals align with your company and its values.
 It can also reveal how long the candidate plans on staying with your company, if offered the role.